micmejia/bible-dump/AMPC/Matthew/Matt 7.md

-So everyone who hears these words of Mine and acts upon them [obeying them] will be like a [^p]sensible (prudent, practical, wise) man who built his house upon the rock.
+So everyone who hears these words of Mine and acts upon them [obeying them] will be like a sensible (prudent, practical, wise) man who built his house upon the rock.